ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 **Circuit switching**

-- The user can only use his own portion of the transimission capacity while the others idle.
+- The user can only use his own portion of the transmission capacity while the others idle.
 - The transmission rate is therefore 1 Mbps / 10 = 0.1 Mbps.
 - It takes 1 Mb / 0.1 Mbps = 10s to transmit data.

 **Packet switching**

-- The user can continuously send its packets at the full link rate of 1 Mbps, since there are no other useers generating packets.
+- The user can continuously send its packets at the full link rate of 1 Mbps, since there are no other users generating packets.
 - It takes 1 Mb / 1 Mbps = 1s to transmit data.

 Although packet switching and circuit switching are both prevalent in today’s telecommunication networks, the trend has certainly been in the direction of packet switching.
 Even many of today’s circuit-switched telephone networks are slowly migrating toward packet switching.
 In particular, telephone networks often use packet switching for the expensive overseas portion of a telephone call.

 ### A Network of Networks
 Today’s Internet—a network of networks—is complex, consisting of a dozen or so tier-1 ISPs and hundreds of thousands of lower-tier ISPs.
 As we pay CHT's HiNet for Internet access, HiNet needs to pay the upper-tier ISP as well.
-A upper-tier ISP is call **provider** whilethe lower-tier ISP or end users are called **customer**.
+A upper-tier ISP is call **provider** while the lower-tier ISP or end users are called **customer**.
 We as end user, connect with each other via our ISPs which are also interconnected via their ISP or directly.

 #### Tier-1 ISPs
 Tier-1 ISPs don't have to pay anyone for connect with other Tier-1 ISPs.
 Since there're only a dozen of them in the world, they are interconnected directly.
-Except for the bottom level ISPs, points of presence (PoP) exists in all levels of the hierachy.
+Except for the bottom level ISPs, points of presence (PoP) exists in all levels of the hierarchy.
 A **PoP** is simply a group of routers in the provider's network where customer ISPs can connect into the provider ISP.

 #### Multi-home
-Any ISP (except for tier-1 ISPs) may choose to multi-home. which means connecting to two or more provider ISPs so it can contiue to send and receive packets even if one of its providers has a failure.
+Any ISP (except for tier-1 ISPs) may choose to multi-home, which means connecting to two or more provider ISPs so it can continue to send and receive packets even if one of its providers has a failure.

 #### Peering, Internet exchange points (IXPs)
-To reduce the costs, two lower-tier nearby ISPs at the same level can peer instead of pay an upper-ter ISPs.
-When two ISPs peer, it is typically settlement-free, i.e., neither ISP pays the otheer.
+To reduce the costs, two lower-tier nearby ISPs at the same level can peer instead of pay an upper-tier ISPs.
+When two ISPs peer, it is typically settlement-free, i.e., neither ISP pays the other.
 Tier-1 ISPs also peer with one another.

-Also, a third-party compant can create an IXP, which is a meeting point where multiple ISPs can peer together.
+Also, a third-party company can create an IXP, which is a meeting point where multiple ISPs can peer together.

 #### Content provider
 Google is by far the leading example of a content-provider network.
 The Google data centers are all interconnected via Google's private TCP/IP network, which spans the entire globe but is nevertheless separate from the public Internet.
 Google attempts to bypass the upper tiers by peering with lower-tier ISPs, either by directly connecting with them or by connecting with them at IXP.